 How big is an atom or a molecule?
 Atoms and molecules require a certain amount of space, but how much?
-A gas can be compressed into a smaller volume but only so far.
-Liquids and solids cannot be easily compressed.
+We know that gases can be compressed into a smaller volume but only so far, and that liquids and solids are very difficult is not nearly impossible to compress.
 While the individual atoms or molecules in a gas are widely separated and can be pushed into a much smaller volume, the atoms or molecules in a liquid or a solid are already close together and cannot be squeezed much further.
+Atoms can be talked about as having well-defined size.
+What is it?